 Don’t.
 Just don’t.

 I’m not going to say much.
 Just read this:

 Please understand that not every Chinese word or concept has an English equivalent.
-Translations help us understand things better, but some nuances do get lost in translation.
+Translations help us understand things better, but some nuances get lost.
 One of the worst things that happened to Chinese metaphysics was thinking the Chinese character “運” is translated into the word “luck”.

-Why I Always Say Our BaZi Charts Makes Us Different
+Why I Always Say Our BaZi Charts Make Us Different

 Everything I touched on above basically says I’ve done enough consultations and spoken to enough people to know why people with good BaZi charts have good lives and why people with bad BaZi charts often wish they weren’t born.